Analysis | Why China Is Avoiding Using ‘Bazooka’ to Spur Economy

 6. Why does this matter?

 Globally, as the world’s second-largest economy, a weaker GDP trend would have an impact on almost every country.
 When China’s growth rate accelerates by 1 percentage point, other countries benefit by about 0.3 percentage point, according to the International Monetary Fund.
 Countries like Australia and Chile, which export raw materials such as iron ore and copper, are usually affected the most.
 China is also a big buyer of oil from the Middle East, and tech products from its East Asian neighbors.
 Foreign businesses that operate in China, from Volkswagen AG to Nike Inc. and McDonald’s Corp. are vulnerable to slower revenue growth and lower stock valuations.
 Countries around the world that welcome Chinese tourists may see less spending.
 For the US, which remains China’s biggest trading partner, a slowdown in the world’s second-largest economy can help lower inflation, but probably not by enough to move the dial for the Federal Reserve, unless there’s a hard landing in China.
-There could also be political consequences: slower economic growth in China could lead to more domestic discontent and reduce Beijing’s global influence if, for instance, it cuts back on lending to developing nations.
+It also means China’s economy may never overtake the US on a consistent basis, according to Bloomberg Economics.
+There could be political consequences: slower economic growth in China could lead to more domestic discontent and reduce Beijing’s global influence if, for instance, it cuts back on lending to developing nations.

 --With assistance from Nasreen Seria.